reanahub/docs.reana.io/docs/administration/configuration/configuring-storage-volumes/index.md

 ```

 In the configuration examples below we'll use the `shared_storage` volume, but the `infrastructure_storage` volume can be configured in exactly the same way.
-Note that typically, the shared storage volume can be huge (even tens of terabytes), while the shared storage volume can be as small as a few gigabytes, depending also on whether you are using an external database or not.
+Note that typically, the shared storage volume can be huge (even tens of terabytes), while the infrastructure storage volume can be as small as a few gigabytes, depending also on whether you are using an external database or not.

 ### CephFS